For Cadence 0.42 go to Legacy Docs

 _18public class GuessResult_18{_18 /// <summary>_18 /// the guess that was submitted_18 /// </summary>_18 [Cadence(CadenceType = "String", Name = "Guess")]_18 public string word;_18 /// <summary>_18 /// A 5 letter code indicating the result and resulting color a cell should be. _18 /// </summary>_18 /// <remarks>_18 /// "p" = the letter at this position was in the word and in the correct (p)osition, color the cell green._18 /// "w" = the letter at this position was in the (w)ord, but in the incorrect position, color the cell yellow._18 /// "n" = the letter at this position was (n)ot in the word._18 /// </remarks>_18 [Cadence(CadenceType = "String", Name = "Result")]_18 public string colorMap;_18}

-.
+We want the Cadence fields Guess and Result to map to the C# fields word and colorMap.
 To do this, we add a Cadence attribute to each field with a Name

 parameter that tells it which Cadence fields maps to that class field.